ianhajra/virtual_assistant/README.md

 ## Work in Progress

 Please note that this project is currently a work in progress.
-We are actively developing all features of this product.
-Your feedback and contributions are highly valued!
+We are actively developing all features of this product, and are actively seeking developers!
+Your feedback and contributions are highly valued.

 ## Features